Skip to main content

 Blurry scans

 Hold your phone steady and use the camera timer (2-second delay).
 Rest your elbows on the table or use a phone stand.
+If blur persists, Nostalgia's Deblur tool can recover sharpness from camera shake — run it as the first step before restoration.

 Uneven shadows